-Many of Annette’s books are inspired by nature.
-She was a founding member of the environmental group, the Pitt Polder Preservation Society and a stakeholder in the conservation of two regional parks, Blaney Bog in Maple Ridge and Codd Wetland in Pitt Meadows.
-Both ecosystems harbour Greater sandhill cranes and wild coho.
+Many of LeBox’s books are inspired by nature.
+As a founding member of the Pitt Polder Preservation Society, a grassroots environmental group, she was a major stakeholder in the conservation of Blaney Bog in Maple Ridge and Codd Wetland in Pitt Meadows.
+These ecosystems harbour Greater sandhill cranes and endangered wild coho.